giugiooo/piante/README.md

 #### ESP8266mod
 ![b46767ec-107c-45f6-a34b-3b3b8a16733a](https://user-images.githubusercontent.com/125813273/220142992-f34b25a0-e398-498a-a5af-964661af01b0.jpg)

-In our project the ESP8266 is used as a Serial-to-WiFi bridge linked to a telegram bot ( [greenhouse_mgmt_bot](https://t.me/greenhouse_mgmt_bot) ).
+In our project the ESP8266 is used as a WiFi bridge linked to a telegram bot ( [greenhouse_mgmt_bot](https://t.me/greenhouse_mgmt_bot) ).
 It gains its power from a microusb cable connected to a computer and it is linked to the msp430 board through a female-female cable.
 In order to connect it to wifi we need to write a code on it using the arduino ide.

 #### Breadboard and cables